rsync+hfsmode

 bash$ make

 Traditional UNIX filesystems only store a single stream of file data (the HFS+ equivalent of the data fork).
-Mac OS X (or Darwin, more precisely) is a genuine BSD UNIX, but with a nontraditional filesystem.
+Mac OS X (or Darwin, more precisely) is a genuine BSD UNIX, but with a nontraditional UNIX filesystem.
 Because of this, standard UNIX tools can only see certain portions of OS X files.

 One such standard UNIX tool is rsync, an excellent file synchronization utility which is also great for use as filesystem backup software.
 Rsync builds and runs without errors on OS X, but because it is unaware of resource forks and other metadata, it creates incomplete (and therefore corrupt) backups.
+[UPDATE: Newer versions of rsync (3.0.0+) are now aware of resource forks and metadata, but still cannot transfer them to non-Mac OS X systems.]

-My Solution
+The Solution

 Filename mapping details